Nancy Pelosi announced in November that she would not run for a leadership post in the 118th Congress.

-House Speaker Nancy Pelosi announced on Thursday that she will not run for a leadership post, a move that sets the stage for a major shakeup in House Democratic leadership and marks the end of an era in Washington.
+The move set the stage for a major shakeup in House Democratic leadership and marked the end of an era in Washington.

 Pelosi is a towering figure in American politics with a history-making legacy of shattering glass ceilings as the first and so far only woman to be speaker of the US House of Representatives.